couchbase/query/docs/n1ql-definition.md

 \>= Greater than or equals

-Between, not between
+Between

-Like, not like
+Like

-Is Missing, is not missing
+Is Missing

-Is Null, is not null
+Is Null

-Is Valued, is not valued
+Is Valued

 ### 8.4 Conditional operators